Luketedwards/harmonize/README.md

 The deployed site can be viewed [Here](http://www.harmonise-app.co.uk/).

 As much of the websites functionality revloves around interacting with other users I have created two accounts for you to use for marking purposes.
-These have one project created each, and are a member of the others project for you to test the project hub section.
+These each have one project created, and are a member of the others project for you to test the project hub section.
 You can also test the messages function and other features that require two accounts.
-Please feel free to create your own account from scratch also; I just thought this would save a little time and make the marking process more streamlined.
+Please feel free to also create your own account from scratch; I just thought this would save a little time and make the marking process more streamlined.

 ## Demo Log in details